How to Successfully Network in the Cannabis Industry

 Be Present in the Community

 Regardless of how limited social interaction is, there's always a way to involve yourself in your community.
-Even if it's as simple as frequenting the same few local dispensaries, being active and present is key to making connections.
+Even if it's as simple as frequenting the same few local or craft dispensaries, being active and present is key to making connections.
 Over time, you can leverage the relationships you build across the counter to land a job or meet individuals you might not otherwise have connections to.
 If you want to go the extra mile, volunteer when you can.
 Not only is it a rewarding experience that benefits others, but it can also expose you to an entirely new group of people who can help you find different places to grow your network.
 Also, volunteering always looks good from an employer's perspective.

 Practice Your Elevator Pitch